google/applied-machine-learning-intensive/v2/06_other_models/00_decision_trees_and_random_forests/slides.md

 `min_samples_leaf` tells us the minimum number of samples needed to form a leaf node.
 The default is one, which is very specific.

-You should be able to see how these are related, and how they can cancel each other out.
+You should be able to see how these are related and how they can cancel each other out.
 If I say that `min_samples_leaf` is two instead of one, then I've effectively set `min_samples_split` to at least four because I need four samples in a parent node to make two leaf nodes each with two samples.